facebook pixel

 The Flu Vaccine Is as Important as Ever!

-This year, you can get a flu vaccine at the same time and same place as the COVID-19 vaccine or the updated bivalent booster with no out-of-pocket cost to you.
+Get your flu vaccine NOW before the flu begins spreading in the community.
+This year, you can get a flu vaccine at the same time as the updated COVID-19 vaccine at no cost.
 Availability of getting both flu and COVID-19 booster may vary by location.

 Find a Flu Vaccination Site Near You